Elementary equivalence of Kac-Moody groups: Abstract

 \section{Abstract}

 The paper is devoted to model-theoretic properties of Kac-Moody groups with the focus on elementary equivalence of Kac-Moody groups.
 We show that elementary equivalence of (untwisted) affine Kac-Moody groups implies coincidence of their generalized Cartan matrices and the elementary equivalence of their ground fields.
-We also show that elementary equivalence of arbitrary Kac-Moody groups over finite fields implies coincidence of these fields and an isomorphism of their twin root data.
-The similar result is established for Kac-Moody groups defined over infinite subfields of the algebraic closures of finite fields.
+We study also the Diophantine problem in affine Kac-Moody groups.
+We show that for the loop group the Diophantine problem is polynomial time equivalent (more precisely, Karp equivalent) to the problem in the ground ring.
+Finally, we show that in affine Kac-Moody groups over finite fields the Diophantine problem is undecidable.

 Keywords: Kac--Moody groups, Chevalley groups, elementary equivalence of groups, generalized Cartan matrix, twin root data.

 MSC: 20G44, 03C20